-Unit 3: Virtual and augmented reality - you will learn about both technologies and how they are used.
-You will research both technologies and design both a virtual and an augmented-reality resource.
-Finally, you will use your research skills learned whilst designing and creating resources to suggest future applications of virtual and augmented reality.
+Unit 3: Virtual and augmented reality - students will learn about both technologies and how they are used.
+They will research both technologies and design both a virtual and an augmented-reality resource.
+Finally, students will use their research skills learned whilst designing and creating resources to suggest future applications of virtual and augmented reality.

-Unit 4: Social media and digital marketing - this unit looks at digital marketing as a concept and then offers you the opportunity to explore the possible impacts, both positive and negative, that may be generated by the use of social media as a digital marketing tool.
+Unit 4: social media and digital marketing - this unit looks at digital marketing as a concept and then offers students the opportunity to explore the possible impacts, both positive and negative, that may be generated by using social media as a digital marketing tool.

-Unit 5: Internet of everything - you will learn about the Internet of Everything (IOE) and how it is used.
-Using your knowledge, you will carry out a feasibility study for a potential idea.
-You will pitch your idea to potential stakeholders and use their feedback to revise their proposal.
+Unit 5: Internet of everything - students will learn about the Internet of Everything (IOE) and how it is used.
+Using their knowledge, students will carry out a feasibility study for a potential idea.
+They will pitch your idea to potential stakeholders and use feedback to revise their proposal.